 She is currently pursuing her vision of affordable mental health services through the work of Art Therapy, to promote the importance of mental health and self-awareness.

-Lacey Ford was born 1989 in rural Prince Edward Island, Canada.
-Lacey is a self-taught artist and began showing an interest in art when she was only seven years old, and started out by doodling cartoon characters she saw in children’s books.
+A native of rural Prince Edward Island, Lacey is a self-taught artist wh began showing an interest in art when she was only seven years old, and started out by doodling cartoon characters she saw in children’s books.
 In high school Lacey began using art creative as a form of therapeutic relief and self-expression.

 In 2012, Lacey obtained her Bachelors of Arts in Psychology from the University of Prince Edward Island (UPEI).
 During the last year of her undergraduate at UPEI, Lacey came across the definition for art therapy, and realized this is what she had been practicing on herself, and decided then that she wanted to share the power of healing through art with other people in the world.
 Immediately after completing her undergraduate degree at UPEI, Lacey moved to Toronto to study art therapy at the Toronto Art Therapy Institute and graduated from the program June 2016.